SnaBe/node-steam-bot-constructor/README.md

 [![license](https://img.shields.io/npm/l/steam-bot-constructor.svg)](https://github.com/SnaBe/node-steam-bot-constructor/blob/master/LICENSE)
 [![paypal](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://www.paypal.me/snabe)

+The steam-bot-constructor module lets you create multiple instances of the same type of Steam bot, it also gives you the option to add your own functions & custom features to a specific bot instance.

 **Have a question about the module or programming in general? *Do not create a GitHub issue.* GitHub issues are for feature requests and bug reports.
 Instead, send an email to support@tf2keys.net.
 Such issues may be ignored!**

 The example folder includes: